It’s my 5 year anniversary of sharing the Local Mom Scoop. What a journey it has been!

 7. Being Realistic

 I thought I could do my business after picking kids up from school, but that turned into resentment and yelling quickly.
 I had to get real with myself knowing that work might not be accomplished between 2 pm and 7 pm.
-Writing during a Netflix binge with my husband or posting in carline has become the norm.
+Writing during a Netflix binge with my husband or posting in during Carline Conversations has become the norm.

 8. Asking The Why

-I’ve talked about this in New Year’s Resolutions.
+I’ve talked about this in one of my New Year’s Resolutions posts.
 Why am I saying “Yes” to this?
 Will this take me away from my family?
-Will my family suffer if I do this?
+Will my family benefit if I do this?
 Will my local moms benefit from this information?
 Asking the why has changed a lot for me and my family.

 9. Surrounding Yourself With Supportive People

-I’m not gonna lie, but I’ve lost a few friends after starting Local Mom Scoop.
-People who I thought would support me and my business didn’t and then amazing people rose up and lifted me when I didn’t know if I could do it.
+Since starting Local Mom Scoop, I’ve lost a few friends.
+People who I thought would support me and my business didn’t and then amazing people appeared and lifted me up when I didn’t know if I could do it.

 This could be a blog post about moms supporting moms, but I’m not going to focus on that just yet.
 All I know is you must create a Mom Tribe that will love and support you.
 My followers have as well and that’s what keeps me going.